grafolean/grafolean/doc/HOWTO-NetFlow.md

 #### 1) Installation

 To collect data, NetFlow bot needs to be installed and configured.
 This already happens by default during [installation of Grafolean](https://github.com/grafolean/grafolean#installation).
-The alternative option is to install NetFlow bot on a [remote machine](https://github.com/grafolean/grafolean-netflow-bot/#install).
+The alternative option is to install NetFlow bot on a [remote machine](https://github.com/grafolean/grafolean-netflow-bot/#install) and make it send data to Grafolean.

+#### 2) Sending NetFlow data

+Configure your device(s) to send data to Grafolean server.
+By default, port 2055 UDP is used (use `NETFLOW_PORT` environment variable to change this).

-#### 2) Enable (suggested) entity
+#### 3) Enable (suggested) entity

 Grafolean helps with configuration by automatically creating the entities for any NetFlow exporter it receives data from (see "Monitored entities").
 Note that it may take up to 2 minutes for the suggestions to appear.